 The Five Cs of Credit

-When an individual or a business applies for a loan (called "credit" in the banking world), there are a number of things that a lender will consider before deciding whether or not to approve the request.
+An illustrated circle is divided into five slices and each one is a different shade of blue and green.
+The slices are labeled with the terms Capacity, Collateral, Character, Capital and Conditions.
+A headers reads The Five Cs of credit.When an individual or a business applies for a loan (called "credit" in the banking world), there are several things that a lender will consider before deciding whether to approve the request.
 The lender will typically follow what is called the Five Cs of Credit: Character, Capacity, Capital, Collateral and Conditions.
 Examining each of these things helps the lender determine the level of risk associated with providing the borrower with the requested funds.
 Read more on the breakdown of each C below:

 2. Capacity – Capacity is determined by a number of factors:

-• Sources of income - are you salaried, commission based, self-employed or a seasonal worker?
+• Sources of income- Are you salaried, commission based, self-employed or a seasonal worker?

-• Stability of income - how long have you been at your job and is your employer a new business or are they well established?
+• Stability of income- How long have you been at your job and is your employer a new business or are they well established?

-• Total Debt Service Ratio (TDSR) - TDSR is calculated by adding together your mortgage or rental payments, property taxes and all other debt payments (credit cards, loans, lines of credit, etc).
+• Total Debt Service Ratio (TDSR)- TDSR is calculated by adding together your mortgage or rental payments, property taxes and all other debt payments (credit cards, loans, lines of credit, etc).
 The sum of all debt payments is then divided by your gross income.
 Typically, a lender will look at 40% TDSR as the maximum level.

 3. Capital – Lenders like to see the borrower investing their own capital into a project, as it shows a seriousness about the investment.
 A great example of this is having a down payment in order to secure a mortgage.
 Net worth is another good way to determine capital.
 Your net worth is determined by comparing the value of what you own to what you owe.
 A high net worth indicates stability and also good savings or budgeting habits.